Dolium: Positions of dolia in ships

 While the mystery of the dolia in relation to maritime commerce is still being researched, archaeologists have substantial evidence from shipwrecks to support its significant, yet short role.
 One of the most striking evidences of the use of dolia in the commerce of food supplies is their presence on board Roman merchant ships.
 There have been at least seven shipwrecks discovered carrying dolia, dating between the 1st century BC and the 3rd century AD.
 Three of the most interesting and identifiable shipwrecks that lend themselves to study of dolia are the Diano Marina, the Petit Congloue, and the La Giraglia shipwrecks.

 The Diano Marina shipwreck (IM, Liguria, Italy) was discovered with fifteen dolia still intact.
 Its relatively deep underwater location provided sufficient protection from both natural and human disturbances to allow for a more detailed study on the position of dolia on board this Roman merchant ship.
-The dolia from this shipwreck were found to be two different shapes, corresponding to two different positions on board the ship.
+The dolia from this shipwreck were found to be of two different shapes, corresponding to two different positions on board the ship.
 Four long, cylindrical dolia were located in a line along the keel of the ship, while ten shorter, more rounded dolia were divided into two lines and laid alongside the central dolia.
 This type of disposition seems to be related to the structure of the ship and most likely implies that the lips of all the dolia were lying at an even level.
 The preservation of the Diano Marina's entire cargo provides a rare chance to estimate the capacity of Roman ships.
 Based on the calculations of the capacity of the central cylindrical dolia and the surrounding rounded dolia on board, the total capacity of the dolia on board the “Diano Marina” would have been approximately 9,500 gallons.

 The Petit Congloue shipwreck (Marseille, Bouches-du-Rhone, Provence, France) was discovered in a similar environment as the Diano Marina shipwreck.
 Its relatively deep underwater location sufficiently protected the site from disturbances as well, which also allowed for a more detailed study on the position of dolia on board this Roman merchant ship.
 However, in the Petit Congloue shipwreck, the dolia are all unfortunately silted up to their shoulders, making it impossible to distinguish their different shapes.
 But their disposition clearly shows the same pattern of three lines parallel to the keel as in the Diano Marina shipwreck, which allows us to further specify that the vases in each line were actually sized compared to the ones in the neighboring line.
-It is important to note here that even though this shipwreck does not allow us to study the shapes of these particular dolia, the sporadic recovery of single dolia from the sea without its known origins basically shows two different and distinct shapes: cylindrical or rounded.
+It is important to note here that even though this shipwreck does not allow us to study the shapes of these particular dolia, the sporadic recovery of single dolia from the sea without their known origins basically shows two different and distinct shapes: cylindrical or rounded.